A Worker Cooperative · Founded 2026 · Colorado

 Better late than never.

 I now know what The People's Monopoly actually looks like.
-It is not a monopoly in the traditional sense — it is a cooperative ecosystem so comprehensive, so worker-owned, and so economically superior to the extractive alternatives that it makes them obsolete through competition rather than legislation.
+It is not a monopoly in the traditional sense.
+It is a cooperative ecosystem so comprehensive, so worker-owned, and so economically superior to the extractive alternatives that it makes them obsolete through competition rather than legislation.
 Eight pillars, interlocking, each one making the others stronger.

 This is not just a company.
 It is an economic movement, a social movement, and a political movement.
-It is the dream a ten-year-old kid and his friend Frank had — finally grown up, finally real, finally started.
+It is the dream a ten-year-old kid and his friend Frank had, finally grown up, finally real, finally started.

 Frank, if you ever read this: I never forgot.
 Come help us build it.

-And to everyone else reading this at whatever hour, in whatever circumstances brought you here — if you have been waiting for someone to go first, you are looking at someone who just did.
+And to everyone else reading this at whatever hour, in whatever circumstances brought you here: if you have been waiting for someone to go first, you are looking at someone who just did.

 Now it's your turn.